Professor, Department of Educational Studies, PhD, MA/MACP, BEd

 Available for Graduate Advisement

-Dr. Vera Woloshyn is a Professor and Registered Psychotherapist (Qualifying) with advanced degrees in education, counselling, and psychology.
+Dr. Vera Woloshyn is a Professor and Registered Psychotherapist (RP) with advanced degrees in education, counselling, and psychology.
 Vera holds a strengths-based, holistic approach to learning, mental health, and wellness that recognizes the interconnectedness of individuals’ cognitive, emotional, social, cultural, familial, physical, and spiritual experiences.
 Her current research and teaching interests include exploring individuals’ learning, mental health, and wellness experiences while developing and implementing effective programming to support learners’ academic success and wellbeing.
 Related interests include exploring the experiences of those who work in the helping professions, serve in leadership positions, and use popular culture as learning tools.

 - EDUC 7F40 Doctoral Seminar II: Quantitative Methodology and Analysis